reimagined/resolve/docs/cloud-cli.md

 ## Install ReSolve CLoud CLI

 ReSolve Cloud CLI is [available on NPM](https://www.npmjs.com/package/resolve-cloud).
-You can install it as shown bellow:
+You can install it as shown below:

 ```bash
 yarn global add resolve-cloud